peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 1. The Requestor controls the private key related to the public part published in its Entity Configuration, attested by the superior Entity Statement.

-2. The Requestor controls the identifier in question, having published the Entity Configuration and having signed it using the private key related to the public one related to the CSR.
+2. The Requestor controls the identifier in question, having published the Entity Configuration.
+3. The newOrder request must be signed using a private key related to a public one published in the Requestor's Entity Configuration, the CSR MUST then be related to the public key, attested within the Trust Chain, used for verifying the signature of the request order.

 This process may be repeated to request multiple certificates related to the Federation Entity Keys and linked to a single identifier, that's the Federation Entity FQDN.